Go to the Courses section

 Supervisor for MA dissertations on Twentieth and Twenty-First Century literature and culture.

-Dan would be interested in supervising MA and PhD projects on post-1945 British prose; George Orwell, Graham Swift, David Mitchell, W.G.
-Sebald, British fiction1980-2010,the cultural politics of madness and mental health, twenty-first century culture.
+Dan would be interested in supervising MA and PhD projects on post-1945 British prose; George Orwell, Graham Swift, W.G.
+Sebald, British fiction 1980-2010, the cultural politics of madness and mental health, literary representations of cancer, twenty-first century and the experience of liquid modernity.

 Dan Lea is Professor of Contemporary Literature.
-He teaches and researches primarily on post-1945 writing and is currently writing a book on authencity in 21st century literature.
+He teaches and researches primarily on post-1980 writing and is currently writing a book on authencity in 21st century literature.

 Follow Dan's research at https://oxfordbrookes.academia.edu/DanielLea